hmc-cs111-spring2023/cs111-project-pitch-muffinkate/project.md

 Ideally, I'd like the user to be able to interact with the language in a combined approach of settings/menus, and textual interaction.
 The continuous line design itself, as a singular object, would be created using a written language similarly to other written designing languges for simulation or visually creative designs.
 Then quick modular operations, like rotations, importing an existing design, flipping a design, and settings for the view window would be menu buttons.

 I think this is the best way to interact with the domain because it still allows for maximum control over the line design itself, while making easy overall design choices, and modifying ways to view the overall design, more intuitive especially for users who are likely less familiar with coding.
+(Explicitly, this is an external DSL.)

 ### Operation (semantics)